Waffenffs/school-website-LAS/README.md

 # school-website-LAS

 A project given by my awesome teacher Mr. Kiko.
 Work in progress.
+Built with JavaScript, HTML, CSS.
 Naol.